shopnilsazal/shopnilsazal.github.io/about/index.md

 I am addicted to code and music.
 I enjoy taking on new challenges, and constantly strives to learn new skills.
 I am a *nix fan and work on macOS.
 I am passionate about Artificial Intelligence and Machine Learning.

 I started my journey with competitive programming.
 I participated "ACM ICPC Dhaka Regional 2012" contest.
 I still solve problems on [HackerRank](https://www.hackerrank.com/shopnilsazal) in my leisure.
+I love to learn and teach.
+I am also a **Mentor** at [Lets Learn Coding for Dropouts](https://www.facebook.com/LLCforDropouts/).

 ## Skill Set: